 In a lovely wooded backland, known as Langley, Canada, I managed to cultivate a wonderful imaginary world in the ravine in my backyard.
 It was very like the world where the Ewoks lived in Star Wars.
 So, my adventures and curiosity started young and have stayed with me!
-I’m still someone who loves to walk in nature especially with my 2 sidekicks – Blossom and Harry!
-Yeah, I think when they made the movie ‘When Harry met Sally?’ they got the name wrong.
+I’m still someone who loves to walk in nature especially with my sidekick – Blossom!
+She is just like the cherry tree blossoms cause she’s a little chihuahua.

-Once I finished my education, I went off to far and distant lands and ended up on the sunny shores of Brighton, U.K. where I now live with – ya, you guessed it – Harry and Blossom, plus my hubby – John the Kiwi.
-I managed to meet John on a blind date set up by 2 of our close friends and the rest is history.
-John is an environmental scientist – he’s busy working out how to save the world.
-While, I’m a wood chopping, Agatha Christie crazed fan with sci-fi tendencies, tea-drinking, crazy Canadian, who sounds a lot like Americans, hm…?
+Once I finished my education, I went off to far and distant lands and ended up on the sunny shores of Brighton, U.K. , but now, the big smoke of, London – ya, you guessed it – with Blossom.
+I managed to meet Blossom at Greenwich Market where I was there to meet a friend with a stall with macaroons and cheese cakes.
+I’ve got a bit of a sweet tooth.
+I’m a wood chopping, Agatha Christie crazed fan with sci-fi tendencies, tea-drinking, crazy Canadian, who sounds a lot like Americans, hm…?

 So, how did I get into performing?
 You may well ask… who wouldn’t with a start in life like mine – full of adventures, but mine started when I didn’t want to copy my older brother anymore at 12 years old and I decided to go into the arts!
 I knew he would never go into anything like that!
 He didn’t, instead, he’s a marina mechanic and can shoe horses – we aren’t your average family.